siavashk/GMM-FEM/README.txt

 et al. [3].

-If this code contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the relevant papers:
+If this code contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the relevant papers [2,3].

 [1] Myronenko and Song., "Point set registration: Coherent point drift."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 32.12 (2010):